nishatrhythm/Train-Seat-App-Releases/README.md

 </div>

-## [IMPORTANT: All of my services were broken since Shohoz added a verification method on the e-ticket login page.
+## [IMPORTANT: All of our services were broken since Shohoz added a verification method on the e-ticket login page.
 We are working to restore the Android app as soon as possible.
 Thank you for your patience.]

 ## About